Sahil0p/Movie-Ticket-Booking-System-Django/README.md

 ---

-## 🎯 Business Logic & Approach
+## 🎯 Approach

 ### ⚙️ Setup

-This project utilizes Python, Django, and the Django REST Framework to deliver a robust, API-first backend.
-All dependencies are captured in \`requirements.txt\`, with a recommended virtual environment for isolated installation.
+- This project utilizes Python, Django, and the Django REST Framework to deliver a robust, API-first backend.
+- All dependencies are captured in \`requirements.txt\`, with a recommended virtual environment for isolated installation.

-🗄️ Database migrations ensure the schema is prepared before running.
-The 🔐 JWT mechanism is employed to secure API endpoints while providing stateless authentication. 📝 Swagger integration facilitates seamless API exploration.
+- 🗄️ Database migrations ensure the schema is prepared before running.
+- The 🔐 JWT mechanism is employed to secure API endpoints while providing stateless authentication.
+- 📝 Swagger integration facilitates seamless API exploration.

 ### 🚧 Development Approach